evalv3 is now on by default in

 - Reference: cue help environment – environment variables that affect CUE’s operation

-regressions - Reference: cue help trim – the built-in help text for the
+evalv3regressions - Reference: cue help trim – the built-in help text for the

-cue trim
+cue trimcommand